Sun-Yuman/forest-vitality-carbon-decline/README(CODE).md

 """""""""""""""""""""""""""""""""""
 This script implements a Random Forest model for data preprocessing and optimization, incorporating spatial clustering, multicollinearity analysis, feature importance assessment, and generating explainable visual outputs like SHAP values and Partial Dependence Plots (PDPs).
-The primary focus is on predicting forest defoliation using nested cross-validation with the Random Forest model (Dev_all).
+The primary focus is on predicting forest defoliation(deviation) using nested cross-validation with the
+Random Forest model (Dev_all).

 1. Data Loading and Preprocessing**:
-   - Load data from a CSV file containing spatial, environmental, and biological variables.
+   - Load data from a CSV file containing spatial, stand/plot, tree damage, climate,and air pollution variables.
+ Climate and air pollution data are available at three primary datasets:
+ Climate data were obtained from two primary sources: SPEIbase v2.9, provided by the Spanish National Research Council (CSIC) and accessible at https://spei.csic.es/; and the ERA5-Land dataset, produced by the European Centre for Medium-Range Weather Forecasts (ECMWF) and available through the Copernicus Climate Data Store at https://cds.climate.copernicus.eu/dataset.
+ Additionally, air pollution data were sourced from the European Monitoring and Evaluation Programme (EMEP), which can be accessed at https://emep.int/.
    - Define target (`Dev_all`) and selected features for modeling.
    - Rename columns for better readability and usability.
 2. Multicollinearity Analysis**:
    - Compute Variance Inflation Factors (VIF) for selected features.
    - Identify features with VIF > 5, which indicates potential multicollinearity issues.
 3. Spatial Clustering**:
    - Apply KMeans clustering on longitude and latitude data to spatially group samples.
    - Visualize clustering results using 2D and 3D scatter plots.
 4.Block Nested Cross-Validation with Hyperparameter Tuning**:
    - Use Bayesian Optimization (`BayesSearchCV`) to tune Random Forest hyperparameters.
    - Implement a custom scoring function to penalize overfitting by considering the difference between training and validation R² scores.
    - Conduct nested cross-validation to evaluate model performance using metrics such as R², RMSE, and MAE.
 5. Model Training on Full Dataset and Interpretability**:
    - Train the final Random Forest model on the entire dataset using the best hyperparameters and selected features.
    - Generate and save feature importance plots to rank variable influence.
    - Create Partial Dependence Plots (PDPs) to visualize the relationships between features and the target variable.
    - Calculate SHAP values for detailed interpretability and generate summary and beeswarm plots.
 7. Feature Importance and Selection**:
    - Calculate feature importance scores to prioritize variables.
    - Perform stepwise feature selection by iteratively removing less important variables and tracking performance.
 8. Refined Model Training with Reduced Features**:
    - Retrain the Random Forest model on the reduced feature set with optimized hyperparameters.
    - Perform a final nested cross-validation to validate the optimized feature set.
 9. Visual Outputs**:
    - Feature Importance: Save and visualize feature importance for model interpretability.
    - Partial Dependence Plots: Generate PDPs for the reduced feature set to understand the impact of each feature.
    - SHAP Analysis: Generate SHAP values, correlation metrics, and beeswarm plots to understand feature contributions.
 10. Important output csv
     - Cross-validation results (`outer_cv_results.csv`, `inner_cv_results.csv`).
     - Selecte best hyperparameters(`best_params_overall.csv`).